Chest X-rays

 Positioning

-In a chest x-ray, there are 2 main positions – PA (posteroanterior) and a lateral projection.
+For chest x-rays, there are 2 main positions that we do – PA (posteroanterior) and a lateral projection.

 For a PA view, the patient stands with their chest against the image receptor/board, shoulders rolled forward to move the scapulae out of the lung fields, and chin raised**.
 The central ray is directed perpendicular to the mid-thoracic level at T7.